johnosbb/NLP/Spacy/README.md

 - __Running__ every morning is good for your health.
 - She enjoys __dancing at parties__.
 - The movie __starring famous actors__ was a blockbuster.

+### Causal Clauses

+A causal clause, also known as a cause-and-effect clause, expresses the reason or cause behind an action or event.
+It typically indicates a cause-and-effect relationship between the information in the main clause and the information in the dependent (subordinate) clause.
+Causal clauses are introduced by subordinating conjunctions that indicate cause or reason, such as "because," "since," "as," or "for."
+For example, "He couldn't attend the meeting because he was feeling unwell".

+### Concessive Clauses

+A concessive clause is a subordinate clause which refers to a situation that contrasts with the one described in the main clause.
+For example, in the sentence '__Although__ he was tired, he couldn't get to sleep', the first clause is a concessive clause.
+Concession clauses are often introduced with words like: "Although, though, even though, while, whereas, despite, in spite of, regardless of."

+### Conditional Clauses

+A type of adverbial clause that expresses a condition.
+It often begins with words like "if," "unless," or "provided that."
+For example, "__If__ it rains, we will stay indoors."
+Conditional clauses are often introduced by words like: "If, unless, even if, whether, provided that, in case".

+### Relative Clauses

+A type of dependent clause that usually begins with a relative pronoun (such as who, whom, whose, which, or that) and provides additional information about a noun in the main clause.
+For example: "The book __that I borrowed from the library__ was interesting."

+### Adverbial Clauses

+A dependent clause that functions as an adverb, providing information about the time, place, manner, or condition of the action in the main clause.
+For example, "__After she finished her homework__, she went to bed."
+Adverbials are normally introduced by words like: "When, where, while, before, after, since, as, as if, as though, although, because, if, unless, until, so that, in order that, whenever, wherever"

 ### Spacy Clause Dependencies